Swizzy/XDK_Projects/Simple 360 NAND Flasher/readme.txt

 *************
 * Changelog *
 *************
+v1.4b (BETA)
+ - Fixed: It'll now properly show you when it detected a bad block that could not be recovered, if it could be recovered it'll mention that aswell
+ - Fixed: Some output on screen wasn't saved to the log (apart from the progress indication which is quite useless)
+ - Fixed: Some messages would be added after the progress indication while in NAND mode instead of overwriting the progress indication (it's now shown correctly and logged!)

 v1.4 (BETA)
  - Changed: CPUKey Extraction now also works with Dashlaunch 3.08 and later
  - Changed: The message shown when CPUKey Extraction fails nolonger mentions old dashboards, but instead mentions incompatible Dashlaunch version...